Skip to main content ↓

-You may have heard about how artificial intelligence (AI) is changing the way businesses operate.
 AI tools allow you to do a lot of things you couldn’t do previously, or at least make those things easier.
-So, it’s not surprising that many businesses are taking advantage of these new AI resources.
+So, it’s not surprising that 78% of businesses use AI for at lest one business function.

 While you might have heard about AI’s impact on companies in broad terms, you might still be unsure of what that looks like in practice.
 What are some specific AI examples for business?
 What types of tools do they use, and how do they use them?

 That’s what we’ll discuss on this page.
-We’ll go over seven different AI uses in business, including:
+We’ll go over 10 different AI uses in business, including:

 1. Customer service chatbots